"Always be prepared to give an answer to everyone who asks." (1 Peter 3:15)

 The Bible is the only inspired Word of God and is profitable for teaching, reproof, correction and instruction in righteousness.
 Therefore, Scripture supplies everything the believer needs to be thoroughly equipped for every good work.
 (2 Timothy 3:16-17)

-There is one true God, existing eternally in three persons: Father, Son and Holy Spirit.
-All three are one God, and this God is love.
-God is holy, omniscient, omnipotent and omnipresent.
-He is to be worshiped because he is the creator and sustainer of all things seen and unseen.
+There is one true God, existing eternally in three Persons: Father, Son and Holy Spirit.
+God is infinite in power, wisdom, holiness and love, and to him we owe the highest love, reverence, and obedience.
+He alone is to be worshiped because he is our Creator and the Sustainer of all things seen and unseen.

-The Father is the initiator of all of God’s plans in accordance with his own character, which is both loving and just.
+God the Father reigns as sovereign over all of his creation, his universe and all of his creatures, and all of history in accordance with his will and grace.
 He is the Father of all creation, the Father of the eternal Son, and the Father of all those who believe in the Son for the salvation of their souls.

-Jesus Christ is the only begotten Son of the Father.
-He was born into this world of a virgin and was God Himself taking on flesh, becoming fully God and fully man.
-After living a perfectly sinless life, Jesus then died on the cross for our sins.
-He took our punishment and paid for our sins with his own blood so that we might freely receive forgiveness by believing and trusting in him.
-Following his death, Jesus was buried and rose again the third day, after which he was seen by all of the apostles and by more than 500 other people in order to prove the truth of his resurrection.
-Finally, Jesus ascended to the Father from where he will return to this earth in bodily form to complete God's plan for the ages.
+God the Son is the second Person of the Trinity, Jesus Christ.
+He was born into this world of a virgin and was God Himself taking on flesh; truly God and truly man.
+After living a perfectly sinless life, Jesus then died on the cross for our sin.
+He took our punishment upon Himself and paid for our sin with his own blood so that we might freely receive forgiveness by believing and trusting in Him.
+Following his death, Jesus was buried and rose again the third day, after which he was seen by all of the Apostles and by more than 500 other people in order to prove the truth of his resurrection.
+Jesus ascended into heaven and sits at the right hand of the Father reigning over all things in heaven and on earth.

-The Holy Spirit is a divine person, equal with the Father and the Son, and of the same substance and nature.
+God the Holy Spirit is the third Person of the Trinity.
+A divine person, equal with the Father and the Son, and of the same substance and nature.
 He bears witness in this world to truth, and he convicts people of sin, righteousness and judgement.
-He is also the agent of the new birth and seals, indwells, sanctifies, guides, teaches and helps every true child of God.
+He is sent by the Father and the Son to achieve the divine purpose in the world and in the Church.

 Humanity came into existence by direct creation of God and is uniquely made in his image and likeness.
-Because of Adam's disobedience (Adam was the first person God created), sin and death entered the world and all human beings now sin by nature and by choice, falling far short of God's perfect standard.
-Because if this, all of humanity in its natural state is alienated from God and under his wrath.
-Only through Christ's death on the cross can they be reconciled to God and saved from eternal destruction.
+Adam was the first person God created, and because of his disobedience, sin and death entered the world and all human beings now sin by nature and by choice, falling short of God's perfect standard.
+Because if this, all of humanity is alienated from God and under his just and righteous wrath.
+Only through Christ's death on the cross can we be reconciled to God and saved from eternal destruction.

 Individual Christians: Jesus determined to extend his love to human beings through those who live for him.
 Therefore Christians are to love others as Christ loved the church.
 They are also to confess their faults to one another and to exercise mutual support.
 They are to esteem others more highly than themselves and treat their fellow believers as though they were dealing with the Lord Himself.
 God's children are his workmanship, created in Christ Jesus for good works, which God prepared beforehand that they should walk in them.
 Their desire should be to make every day count for their Lord, expressing his love by serving others.

 What you have just read is an ordered summary of our faith.
-If you would like to read the exact wording as it is printed in our Constitution, please ask one of the Elders.
+If you would like to read the exact wording as it is printed in our Constitution, please contact the office at email@example.com.